 While some short articles on the intelligence of non-state actors have been published in the last decade, to the best of my knowledge, only one of these articles deals with Hamas, and that only partially.
 The only book that is at all related to the proposed book’s topic is Blake W. Mobley’s Terrorism and Counterintelligence: How Terrorist Groups Elude Detection (New York: Colombia University Press, 2012), which tries to create a theoretical framework for the counterintelligence methods being used by terrorist groups.
 This book doesn’t deal with Hamas at all.
-The proposed book will be the first full-length monograph that addresses the intelligence and counterintelligence of a non-state actor and thus will contribute not only to historical research but also to the developing of a theoretical framework for this important topic.
+The proposed book will be the first full-length monograph that addresses the intelligence and counterintelligence of a non-state actor and thus will contribute not only to historical research but also to the development of a theoretical framework for this important topic.

 Intended Readership